Lumen Field: Home field advantage

 Lumen Field has earned a reputation as one of the loudest stadiums in the NFL.
 It was, at one point in time, in the Guinness World Record books for being the loudest stadium in the world.
 The seating decks and partial roof, both trap and amplify exceptional amounts of noise and reflect it back onto the field.
 This noise possibly contributes to increased false start penalties since opposing offenses can miss audibles and the snap count, as well as delay of game penalties due to the reduced efficiency of communicating plays to the offense.
 From 2002 through 2012, there have been 143 false-start penalties on visiting teams in Seattle, second only to the Minnesota Vikings.
 During that same time period, the Seahawks have accumulated a home win record of 59–29, with a simultaneous road record of 33–55.

-When Tod Leiweke was hired as the Seahawks' new CEO in 2003, he had a large flagpole installed in the south end to fly the 12th Man Flag as a tribute to the team's 12th man.
-The organization had retired the number in 1984 to honor the 12th man.
+When Tod Leiweke was hired as the Seahawks' new CEO in 2003, he had a large flagpole installed in the south end to fly the 12th Man Flag as a tribute to the team's fans, collectively known as the 12th man.
+The team had retired the number 12 in 1984 to honor its fans, who had gained notoriety for intensifying the Kingdome's noisy acoustics such that the NFL enacted a rule in 1989 penalizing home teams for disruptive crowd noise when visiting teams are on offense; the rule itself is rarely enforced due to the futility of controlling such noise leaguewide.
 A local celebrity, sometimes a former Seahawk, raises the flag during the network television pre-game events.